Welcome, party people, to the biggest bash this side of the bayou! It’s time to get your groove on.

 New Orleans Bands performing in the French Quarter

-The French Quarter Courtyard opens at 4:00pm and closes around 8:45, but the individual booths may extend their hours depending on how busy it is.
+The French Quarter Courtyard opens at 4:00pm and closes around 8:45 (on concert nights), but the individual booths may extend their hours depending on how busy it is.

 Admission to Mardi Gras